grip-on-software/data-gathering/README.md

 within this repository, which supplies abstracted and standardized access and data storage OOP classes with various functionality.

-This repository also contains agent-only tools:
+This repository also contains agent-only tools, including Shell-based Docker initialization scripts:

+- `scraper/agent/init.sh`: Entry point which sets up periodic scraping, permissions and the server
+- `scraper/agent/start.sh`: Prepare the environment for running scripts
+- `scraper/agent/run.sh`: Start a custom pipeline which collects data from the version control systems, exporting it to the controller server.

+Aside from the normal data gathering pipeline, an agent additionally uses the following scripts to retrieve data or publish status:

-- `bigboat_to_json.py`: Request the status of a BigBoat dashboard and publish this data to the controller server.
+- `scraper/bigboat_to_json.py`: Request the status of a BigBoat dashboard and publish this data to the controller server.
-- `generate_key.py`: Generate a public-private key pair and distribute the public part to supporting sources (GitLab) and the controller server, for registration purposes.
+- `scraper/generate_key.py`: Generate a public-private key pair and distribute the public part to supporting sources (GitLab) and the controller server, for registration purposes.
-- `preflight.py`: Perform status checks, including integrity of secrets and the controller server, before collecting and exporting data.
+- `scraper/preflight.py`: Perform status checks, including integrity of secrets and the controller server, before collecting and exporting data.
+- `scraper/agent/scraper.py`: Web server providing scraper status information and immediate job starts.

 Finally, the repository contains a controller API and its backend daemons, and a deployment interface: